DyogenIBENS/Agora/doc/HowTo.md

   A0 \
   example/results/ancGenes/all/ancGenes.%s.list.bz2 \
   example/results/ancGenes/size-%s-%s/ancGenes.%s.list.bz2 \
-  1.0,0.9,0.77 \
+  1.0 \
-  1.0,1.1,1.33 \
+  1.0 \
   2> example/results/ancGenes/size.log
 ```

 ##### Pairwise comparison

-This step is run once for all ancestral genes, and once per set of
+This step is run once for all ancestral genes, and once for the set of
-criteria for selecting robust families.
-Here, the example is given for
+robust families.
-the criteria 1.0-1.0, meaning that robust families will have exactly the
-same ratio between extant genes and extant species.
-A criteria of
-0.9-1.1 will tolerate a 10% deviation from the previous ratio.
-In the
-example, robust families are built once.
-But users may want to build
-some ancestors with one condition (e.g. 1.0-1.0) and other ancestors
-with another condition (e.g. 0.9-1.1).
-See for example the
-`agora-size.ini` configuration file (section 2 and section 4) that is used
-when running the wrap up script `agora.py`.
-This step should therefore be
-run once for each set of desired criteria.
-AGORA will later pick what is
-required from each run.

 For all ancestral genes: